Last Updated on June 28, 2023 by lindseymahoney

 1 | Gather Bricks for the Garden Edging

 A few flower beds originally had bricks as edging, but were overgrown and buried.
-I dug up all of the bricks to install again.
+I dug up all of the bricks to install again to create a clean garden edge.

 2 | Determine the Brick Border Shape

 Choose the shape of your flower bed where the bricks will create the garden border.
-Your brick border can be completely straight or it may decide to create a soft s-curve.
+The edge line of your brick border can be completely straight or it may decide to create a soft s-curve.

 To visualize the design of your brick garden border, use a hose to trace the edging.
-The bricks can be laid horizontally or vertically.
+The face of the brick can be laid horizontally or vertically.

 My personal preference is a vertical brick border, but it does require more bricks.